Word@Work, Let God's Word energise your working day!

 Then Jesus said to his disciples, 'Truly I tell you, it is hard for someone who is rich to enter the kingdom of heaven.
 Again I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.'
 When the disciples heard this, they were greatly astonished and asked, 'Who then can be saved?'
 Jesus looked at them and said, 'With man this is impossible, but with God all things are possible.'
 (NIVUK)

 There are some believers who have a lot of money and property: but not many (1 Corinthians 1:26-31).
-When the wealthy are converted it is because God defeats 'the deceitfulness of riches' (Matthew 13:22) which always tries to choke God's Word.
-But make no mistake - the world, flesh and devil will use anything which pretends to offer security in order to turn people away from the truth of God's Word and the need to submit to Him ... even with those who have started to put their trust in Him.
-If that is your problem, do away with that false security - as Jesus instructed the rich young ruler (Matthew 19:16-22).
+When the wealthy are converted it is because God defeats 'the deceitfulness of wealth' (Matthew 13:22) which always tries to choke God's Word.
+But make no mistake - the world, flesh and devil will use anything which pretends to offer security to turn people away from the truth of God's Word and the need to submit to Him ... even with those who have started to put their trust in Him.
+If that is your problem, do away with that false security - as Jesus instructed the rich young man (Matthew 19:16-22).

 Prayer